sagax/docco/README.md

 That's done.
 Test it with any push.
 The initial build may takes longer than following pushes.

-Feature request and feedbacks are appreciated.
+Both feature requests and bug reports are hearted!

 ## How docas.io Works